One of the most common questions I’m frequently asked is, “should I do my own taxes this year?”

 - Need to make quarterly tax payments

-Why does a Tax Professional cost more than using a Tax Software?
+Why does a Tax Professional cost more than using a Tax Software to do your own taxes?

 A tax advisor or CPA (Certified Public Accountant) are experts in their field and will know how to deal with your specific situation, ensuring that you come out on the best end for your financial situation related to taxes.

-What does the extra $275+ give you with a tax pro?
+What does the extra $275+ give you with a Tax Advisor or Accountant?

 These are some questions you can avoid asking yourself later by hiring a tax professional: